hoffstadt/DearPyGui/docs/source/documentation/popups.rst

 -----------

 When the modal keyword is set to **True**, the popup will be modal.

 This prevents the user from interacting with other windows until the popup is closed.
-To close the popup, you must hide it.
-Below is an example
+You must hide or delete the popup to remove it.

 **Code**